Animal-World > Birds > Conures > Jenday Conure

 A super sweet bird, the attractive Jenday Conure is very sociable and makes a very tame and loveable companion.
 They love to "talk", and yes, they are rather noisy little creatures.
 Being very active, they enjoy playing with toys, climbing, and chewing.
 Their antics can be very comical and at the same time they are very affectionate.

 If you are looking for a beautiful conure, the Jenday Conure will certainly capture your attention.
-It is also much less costly than the Golden Conure or the Queen of Bavaria Conure, two conures which are often touted for their beauty.
+It is also much less costly than the Golden Conure or the Queen of Bavaria Conure, two conures that are often touted for their beauty.

 For more information about the care of Conures see: